Power plant list

 Until 2020 the data on the individual power plants are based on the Bundesnetzagentur's monitoring surveys.
 From 2021 on all data are based on the Core energy market data register.

-The data on the facilities eligible for payments under the EEG are also based on information reported by the transmission system operators in connection with the annual EEG accounts and the Bundesnetzagentur's Core energy market data register.
+The data on the renewable facilities are also based on information at the Bundesnetzagentur's Core energy market data register (evaluated as of June 30, 2024).

 Summarized evaluation of the power plant list